linyuunc/group-tasks/README.md

 * Please also describe each task in sufficient detail (bullets not paragraphs) that the reader could plan how to do the task.

 * include screen shots where relevant
-# Updated 10/02/19
+# Updated 10/06/19 (Will add on types of tasks later)

 ## The following eight cooperative learning methods were discussed in Johnson and Johnson (2000).

-Cooperative Learning methods are summarized briefly.

-Besides talking about the effect size of each cooperative learning methods, he also talks about evaluating these methods on a five-point scale according to five dimensions a) ease of learning in the method (b) ease of initial use in the classroom, (c) ease of long-term maintenance of use of the method, (d) robustness of the method (applicability to a wide variety of subject areas and grade levels), and (e) ease of method's adapting to changing conditions.
-The Top five were considered more **direct** shown as D at the end of the paper’s title.
-The more conceptual Learning Methods are noted as C. The results indicate that the more conceptual the cooperative learning method, the higher the achievement of cooperative compared with competitive learning.

-**1.Learning Together (LT) (Johnson & Johnson,1975/1999) D**
+**1.Learning Together (LT) (Johnson & Johnson,1975/1999)

 **Description**:
 Their work about learning together was published on the book Learning Together and Alone.
-I was not able to access their book either online or through library.
+I was not able to access their book either online or through library. **There are more of conceptual understandings, thus no applications have been found**.
 However, Kagan mentioned the differences between his methods and Learning Together.
-The Johnsons postulate five conditions under which cooperative learning is productive: 1.
-Clearly perceived Positive Interdependence 2.
-Considerable promotive Face-to-Face interaction 3.
-Clearly perceived Individual Accountability and personal responsibility to achieve the group's goals 4.
-Frequent use of the relevant Interpersonal and Small-Group Skills  5.
-Frequent and regular Group Processing of current functioning to improve the group's future effectiveness.
-Kagan explained that Johnsons do not include structures in their model.
-Training in the Johnson model requires practice in lesson planning.
-The Johnsons use the term "Groups" instead “teams”.
+The Johnsons postulate five conditions under which cooperative learning is productive:
+* 1. Clearly perceived Positive Interdependence
+* 2. Considerable promotive Face-to-Face interaction
+* 3. Clearly perceived Individual Accountability and personal responsibility to achieve the group's goals
+* 4. Frequent use of the relevant Interpersonal and Small-Group Skills
+* 5. Frequent and regular Group Processing of current functioning to improve the group's future effectiveness.

 **Citation**:
 * 	Kagan: https://www.kaganonline.com/free_articles/dr_spencer_kagan/275/Kagan-Structures-and-Learning-Together-What-is-the-Difference